GregWoods/gregwoods.github.io/_posts/2020-04-12-convert-stm32f1-blink-to-stm32f4.md

 git remote remove origin
 ```

 And disconnect from the remote.
-We wouldn't want to accidentally push our 'F4' code to out 'F1' repo
+We wouldn't want to accidentally push our 'F4' code out to the 'F1' repo

 ```shell
 git remote remove origin